stefan-peng/oboeta/README.md

 ## The Scripts

+All of these scripts only depend on the standard Python 3 libraries.
+They can be executed independently but are designed to be plugged together via UNIX pipes or temporary files.

 * `oleitner` -- process the deck and log files using the Leitner system and display flashcards that are due for review on standard output
 * `osm2` -- like `oleitner`, but use SM-2 instead of the Leitner system
 * `oboeta` -- review flashcards from standard input, shuffling and displaying them one at a time on standard output, while reading commands (pass, fail, quit) from a file (usually a named pipe)
 * `oboetatty` -- display cards read from a file (usually a named pipe) one at a time on standard output get user input from standard input, and write the results (pass, fail, quit) to a file (usually a named pipe) (this program is suitable for text-only flashcards)
 * `oboetahttp` -- like `oboetatty`, but read cards from standard input instead and serve the cards as HTML5 over HTTP
+* `ocloze` -- generate cloze deletion flashcards from standard input

 ## Installing